akullpp/awesome-java/README.md

 *Libraries that log the behavior of an application*

 * [Apache Log4j](http://logging.apache.org/log4j/)
-* [SLF4J](http://www.slf4j.org/) - An abstraction layer which is to be used with an implementation
+* [SLF4J](http://www.slf4j.org/) - Abstraction layer which is to be used with an implementation.
 * [Logback](http://logback.qos.ch/)

 ## Machine Learning

 *Tools that allow to learn from data via a set of specific algorithms*

-* [Apache Mahout](https://mahout.apache.org/) - Scalable algorithms focused on collaborative filtering, clustering and classification
+* [Apache Mahout](https://mahout.apache.org/) - Scalable algorithms focused on collaborative filtering, clustering and classification.
-* [Apache Spark](http://spark.apache.org/) - Open-source data analytics cluster computing framework
+* [Apache Spark](http://spark.apache.org/) - Open-source data analytics cluster computing framework.
-* [Weka](http://www.cs.waikato.ac.nz/ml/weka/) - Collection of algorithms for data mining tasks ranging from pre-processing to visualization
+* [Weka](http://www.cs.waikato.ac.nz/ml/weka/) - Collection of algorithms for data mining tasks ranging from pre-processing to visualization.

 ## MapReduce

 *Libraries that provide access to the MapReduce model*

-* [Apache Crunch](http://crunch.apache.org/) - Framework for simple MapReduce pipelines
+* [Apache Crunch](http://crunch.apache.org/) - Framework for simple MapReduce pipelines.
-* [Apache Hadoop](http://hadoop.apache.org/) - Open-source software framework for storage and large-scale processing of data-sets on clusters of commodity hardware
+* [Apache Hadoop](http://hadoop.apache.org/) - Open-source software framework for storage and large-scale processing of data-sets on clusters of commodity hardware.

 ## Messaging